A PDF version of these FAQs is available for download at the following link.

 Because the virus is spread through human-to-human contact, the College converted all course instruction to remote learning, starting Monday, March 23, and all faculty and staff have been directed to work from home with the exception of a handful of essential staff members.
 The campus in Aurora is now closed.
 Faculty have revised instructing methods and syllabi and have communicated directly with students.
 Our goal is to ensure that students are able to earn academic credit for all of their current courses.

 Using remote delivery platforms, the College is making every effort to provide students with the same support and assistance as they would receive in person.
 Student Affairs staff are available at email@example.com to consult with and advocate for students having any academic or personal concerns—with the goal of connecting students to the right person or office to address their concerns.
 Students are encouraged to reach out for help with any issues, including personal family, health, technology or other issues impacting their success.
+The Community Medical Center is also offering telemedicine options for counseling services.

 Although the semester calendar is still subject to change, Wells College is following the semester schedule as originally planned, with the exception of extending spring break by an extra week (March 16-20).